 It's not uncommon for chefs working in trendy restaurants located in trendy neighborhoods to live nowhere near where they spend long hours in front of the stove.
 When Richard Gibbs, the executive chef at Battery Harris in Williamsburg, isn't cooking up what he calls Afro-Latino cuisine or bottling his own barbecue sauces, he's spending time on Staten Island.
 Here's where he goes to eat.

-Entries tagged with 'Serious Eats Neighborhood Guides'
+'Serious Eats Neighborhood Guides' on Serious Eats

 The Sidney Street Cafe chef and five-time James Beard Award semifinalist takes us on a tour of his favorite pizza, burgers, ice cream and more in St. Louis.

 French-born chef Alain Allegretti has lived in the Financial District and the Upper East Side but it's in Chelsea, where he's lived for three years, that he feels at home.
 There are galleries, the High Line and of course, plenty of places to eat.
 When he's not at his restaurant, Bistro La Promenade, which is located in the iconic London Terrace, he's often out supporting local businesses.
 Allegretti shared some of his favorites with Serious Eats this week.

 Put some popcorn in front of Andy Choi, the executive chef of Cherry, and he's hooked.
 Give him a Jameson neat with the popcorn and he couldn't be much happier.
 While Choi has worked in kitchens from upscale places like Le Cirque to downtown's trendy Momofuku Ssam Bar, he simply craves good, unfussy food when he's home in Kensington, Brooklyn.
 He moved the to changing neighborhood a few months ago, and with a few stops in nearby Park Slope, Choi chatted with us about his favorite spots.